martiserra99/canvas-user-interface-docs/docs/1.how-to-use/3.create-types/6.composite/2.lifecycle/lifecycle.md

 The composite element goes through different lifecycle states, and it performs different tasks in each one of them:

-- **Create**: It may perform some initial tasks and store some data if needed.
-Then, it creates an element.
+- **Create**: It creates an element.
 In case that the element is a layout, it may create the elements the layout contains (most likely).

-- **Start**: It may compute and store some data that may be used for the next states.
-Then, it updates the element and the elements it contains (in case that the element is a layout) and it calls the `.start()` method on the element.
+- **Start**: It updates the element and the elements it contains (in case that the element is a layout) and it calls the `.start()` method on the element.

 - **Measure**: It calls the `.measure(maxSize)` method on the element with the maximum size that was passed in its `.measure(maxSize)` method.
 Then, the size of the element is assigned to its `size` property.

 - **Locate**: It calls the `.locate(coords)` method on the element with the coords that were passed in its `.locate(coords)` method.
 Then, the coords of the element are assigned to its `coords` property.

 - **Draw**: It calls the `.draw(ctx)` method on the element with the canvas context that was passed in its `.draw(ctx)` method.

+To perform these tasks, the composite will call its lifecycle functions.
+These functions are implemented differently by every composite type and to implement them you have to use the .lifecycle.set(name, func) method, like so:

 ```javascript
 compositeType.lifecycle.set("onCreate", function (composite) {